devshorts/EnvZ/README.md

 You can add custom validation to your modules that will run after all other modules are run by creating a `validate.sh` file in your module.
 This file WILL NOT get run during the initial load, and only run after the fact.

 And it will give you autocomplete on your installed plugins

+For more information about use cases see this [blog post](http://onoffswitch.net/shareable-zsh-environment-envz/)